top of page

 A range of publications and resources are included here for use by those with responsibility for population health and organisations (like local councils) with a duty of care towards those within their geographical areas .
 This often takes the form of providing information on signage, websites or newsletters on how the public can enjoy the outdoors on grasslands, country parks or coastal paths whilst protecting themselves from the possibility of tick-borne disease.

-You can see examples of the posters, leaflets and outdoor signs with QR code information on ticks and Lyme disease that LRC has developed in conjunction with councils and outdoor organisations.
+Included are examples of the posters, leaflets and outdoor signs with QR code information on ticks and Lyme disease that LRC has developed in conjunction with councils and outdoor organisations.

 The Lyme Resource Centre has partnered with Fife and West Lothian local authorities on signage projects and are seeking to establish further partnerships with local authorities in Scotland to increase the spread of the signs across local authority managed parks which are popular with the public.
 Efforts continue to encourage local authorities to engage with this initiative, however there are varying priorities for resources among local authorities at this time.
 We are seeking to influence Scottish Government Policy by engaging with MSP’s to encourage local authorities in Scotland to make this signage initiative a priority.